kbrdn1/credit-card-service/README.md

 # Credit card service
 A service to manage credit cards.

+> Use this microservice with the [auth-service](https://github.com/CanseFr/bank-microservice-auth) microservice for authentication.

 ## Stack
 - Java 17 or higher
 - Maven 4.0